 Many employers attempt to avoid the overtime laws by classifying employees as independent contractors.
 However, recent case law shows a trend that favors employees who assert that they were misclassified as independent contractors.
 One case in particular, Craig v.
 FedEx Ground Package Systems, 686 F.3rd 423 (7th Cir.
 2012), ruled that the 15,000 Fed Ex drivers may have been misclassified as independent contractors, and this could have some serious economic ramifications to both Fed Ex and the employees who may have been misclassified as independent contractors.Contact Us

 At Bellas & Wachowski Attorneys at Law, our employment law attorneys are well-known for their tremendous trial experience, and have a proven ability to take any opponent.
 Contact us to set up a free, no obligation consultation.

-Please contact us for a free consultation if you have any suspicion at all that your employer is not compensating you properly for overtime.
+Please contact us for a consultation if you have any suspicion at all that your employer is not compensating you properly for overtime.
 Our lawyers return all correspondence quickly and remain available to clients.